6 Steps for Writing A Project Proposal! How Can x.doc Help You Close Clients Better?

 Frequently Asked Questions

-Each proposal can be placed in one of just six categories.
+Each project proposal can be placed in one of just six categories.
 They are renewal, informal, continuation, and additional proposals as well as solicited and unsolicited ones.
 Any form of proposal can be included in one of these six categories.